FAQ - Public Health Programs Application

 Through the SOPHAS system, GPA is calculated by their office and verified via official transcripts and applicants’ entry of courses and grades.

-The UMD Graduate School and supplemental system calculates GPA via calculations at the end of your official transcript.
+The UMD Graduate School calculates GPA via calculations at the end of your official transcript.

 The application review committee also looks closely at GPA trends: for example, GPA in the last two years, GPA within the major, math GPA, and GPA for courses related to the graduate program of interest.